Vijay-glitch495/MULTI_AI_AGENT_CHATBOT/README.md

 docker network connect dind-network jenkins-dind docker network connect dind-network sonarqube-dind
 ```
+🔹 Why this matters for Jenkins builds

+If Jenkins is running inside its own container and you want it to send results to SonarQube:

+Without a shared network → Jenkins can’t resolve sonarqube-dind.
+It would try localhost:9000, which points to inside Jenkins container itself, not SonarQube.

+With a shared network → Jenkins can talk to SonarQube container by name → no errors when running scans or pushing reports.

+✅ Summary:

+docker network connect makes containers share the same internal network.

+They still keep their ports (8080, 9000 etc.) for host access.

+The network just makes service-to-service communication cleaner (use container names instead of IPs).

+This avoids build errors in Jenkins where tools (like Sonar Scanner) need to call sonarqube-dind.

 3. Update the `Jenkinsfile` to use the container name instead of the IP address:  (already done in code )